 Something to be aware of too is the current limitations of interoperability, highlighted by Jerome de Tychey from Cometh.
 Because of this, transporting an avatar, a virtual pet or house, from game X to game Y, adapted to the visual style and storyline of the host metaverse can be a pretty big challenge, requiring significant resources.
 It’s better to consider these limitations before making empty promises to your community.

-To conclude, we couldn’t be more excited about what the web3 future has to offer to gamers worldwide!
-Let’s play it smart and build truly incredible experiences and tools for gamers to play, create, and monetize.
+With its promise to democratize gaming ownership, the web3 future will have a lot to offer to gamers worldwide.
+Now it’s up to us to come up with the best strategies to get there.
+Let’s play it smart and build truly incredible experiences and tools for gamers to have fun, create, and monetize!

 💡 For more insights from the Non-Fungible conference, check out our dedicated Powder Campus playlist on YouTube.

-🎮 Another article you might also find interesting — 5 Criteria to Take Into Account When Creating a Web3 Game on Medium.
+🎮 Another article you might also find interesting — 5 Criteria to Take Into Account When Creating a Web3 Game on Medium and HackerNoon.

 🗞 For more content like this, sign up for the Powder Newsletter, where we explore the state of the gaming industry at the intersection of web2 and web3, as well as the most exciting metaverse trends!